ASquare99/Library_M.S/README.md

 # Library Mgmt Sys

 This is C Language project based on the file-handling.
-It basically provides the functionalities of Adding, Viewing, Searching and Issuing the particulars.
+It basically provides the functionalities of Adding, Searching, Deleting and Issuing the particulars.

 ## Features

 - Two different panels - Student n Admin.
-- Ease in accessing the Record.
+- Provide ease in the access of Records.
-- Encrypted as it is Password Protected.
+- Encrypted as it is password protected.
-- Monitors the each single Login.
+- Monitors the each single Login in system.